 STANAG 4586 INTEROPERABILITY

-Kutta licenses Operating System (OS) OS-independent STANAG 4586 Vehicle Specific Modules (VSMs) for some of the most advanced Unmanned Aircraft System (UAS) autopilots and payloads on the market.
+Kutta licenses Operating System (OS) OS-independent STANAG 4586 Vehicle Specific Modules (VSMs) for some of the most advanced Uncrewed Aircraft System (UAS) autopilots and payloads on the market.
 The VSM efficiently translates proprietary or non-STANAG digital messages into a well-known and open STANAG 4586 standard.
 Kutta’s VSM software has been tested on hardware in-the-loop simulators, as well as flight tests with STANAG-compliant Common UAV Control Stations (CUCS).
 Kutta currently licenses the Data Link Interface (DLI) and the VSMs for many commercial and government off-the-shelf autopilots and payloads, including the open source Pixhawk-based autopilot.
 Contact us today to learn how Kutta can quickly and cost-effectively make your UAS STANAG 4586 compliant.

 Kutta has developed over 30 STANAG 4586 VSMs.